Identifiability of deep generative models without auxiliary information: Introduction

 In this paper, we revisit the identifiability problem in deep latent variable models and prove a surprising new result: Identifiability is possible under commonly adopted assumptions \emph{and} without conditioning in the latent space, or equivalently, without weak supervision or side information in the form of auxiliary variables.
 This contrasts a recent line of work that has established fundamental new results regarding the identifiability of VAEs that requires conditioning on an auxiliary variable $u$ that renders each latent dimension conditionally independent \citep{khemakhem2020variational}.
 While this result has been generalized and relaxed in several directions \citep{halva2020hidden,halva2021disentangling,khemakhem2020ice,li2019identifying,pmlr-v139-mita21a,sorrenson2019disentanglement,yang2021nonlinear,klindt2020towards,brehmer2022weakly}, fundamentally these results still crucially rely on the side information $u$.
 We show that this is in fact unnecessary---confirming existing empirical studies \citep[e.g][]{willetts2021don,falck2021multi}---and do so without sacrificing any representational capacity.
 What’s more, the model we analyze is closely related to deep architectures that have been widely used in practice \citep{dilokthanakul2016deep,falck2021multi,jiang2016variational,johnson2016composing,lee2020meta,li2018learning,willetts2019disentangling,lee2020meta}: We show that there is good reason for this, and provide new insight into the properties of these models and support for their continued use.

 \paragraph{Overview} More specifically, we consider the following generative model for observations $x$:

 where the latent variable $z$ follows a Gaussian mixture model (GMM),\footnote{See Remark~\ref{rem:gmm} for extensions to more general mixture priors.} $f:\R^{m}\to\R^{n}$ is a piecewise affine nonlinearity such as a ReLU network, and $\eps\in\R^{n}$ is independent, random noise.\footnote{Our results include the noiseless case $\eps=0$ as a special case.} We do not assume that the number of mixture components, nor the architecture of the ReLU network, are known in advance, nor do we assume that $z$ has independent components.
 Both the mixture model and neural network may be arbitrarily complex, and we allow for the discrete hidden state that generates the latent mixture prior to be high-dimensional and dependent.
-This includes classical ICA models (i.e. for which the latent variables are mutually independent) as a special case.
+This includes both vanilla VAEs (i.e. with a standard isotropic Gaussian prior) and classical ICA models (i.e. for which the latent variables are mutually independent) as special cases.
 Since both $z$ and $f$ are allowed to be arbitrarily complex, the model \eqref{eq:defn:nica} has universal approximation capabilities, which is crucial for modern applications.